forestgrape/coronavirus/coronavirus.md

 ### Virus Classification
-As defined a [life form](#life-form) not encoding its entire metabolism is called [virus](#virus).
+As defined a [life form](#life-form) encoding proteins but not all of them is called aj [virus](#virus).
 This definition is very broad so often further classifications/grouping are done.

 > The goal of classification is usually to group things together which are similar to some features of interest.